KVSSSURYA/Final_FRT_Pro7/README.md

 Project Title : Proclinic

-Problem Statement/Opportunity : This is a website to repare about tooth problems such as tooth decay, cavities, gems etc.,
+Problem Statement/Opportunity : This is a website to repaire about tooth problems such as tooth decay, cavities, gems etc.,

 Project Description : This website consists of various treatments such as feaver, clinical desorders, and tooth problems.